 This can occur in many forms such as social activities, fundraising activities and providing valuable play resources to the preschool.
 The aim of the game is to assist where required and add value parental involvement to the preschool program.

 The president is the person who takes the hot seat.
 A president is required to represent the overall view of the committee in a fair and just manner.

 In general presidents and secretaries work closely together to formulate the Agenda and set meeting dates.

 During meetings the president's role is to keep members on track as determined by the agenda.
 It’s also important to keep to time and ensure that a meeting isn’t hijacked by individuals.
 This role will require some liaisons between the school, preschool staff and preschool parents.

 See our advice on running good meetings.

 A secretary will help to set meeting dates and circulate agenda items & reports.
 The secretary also records the minutes of the meetings and circulates them with the members.
 A record of attendees should also be noted.
 It is also important to check that actions items have been carried out.

 A Treasurer is responsible for keeping the preschools' accounts in good working order.
 General tasks will include book keeping, payments, lodgements and petty cash.
 Ideally a treasurer will bring an up to date report along to meeting so that members are able to make informed decisions.

-Officers Preschool Parent Associations often have more than one fundraising officer.
-This allows the fundraising officers to share they load and remain in touch with groups that are only attend for half the week.
-Their role is to determine the scope of fundraising activities required through the year in consultation with Preschool staff and their PPA.
+Preschool Parent Associations or Subcommittees often have more than one fundraising officer.
+This allows them to share the load and remain in touch as preschoolers only attend for half the week.
+Their role is to determine the scope of fundraising activities required through the year in consultation with Preschool staff and their PPA or P&C subcommittee.